Want to grow Fresh and Organic vegetables but short of space? No problem! Grow these vegetables on a windowsill year-round.

 2. Loose Leaf Lettuce

-After green onions growing lettuce is one of the easiest things in the windowsill gardening!
-It doesn’t require a sunny window, a few hours of sunlight is enough, if not, you can also use grow lights.
+After green onions, growing lettuce is one of the easiest things in windowsill gardening!
+It doesn’t require a sunny window; a few hours of direct and indirect sunlight is enough.
+If not, you can also use grow lights.

-For best results, choose dwarf varieties (cherry tomatoes, are perfect).
-Also, some varieties that grow well on windowsill includes Early Salad, Red Cushion, Pretty Patio and Tiny Tim.
+For best results, choose dwarf types (cherry, grape, or spoon tomatoes are perfect).
+Also, some varieties that grow well on windowsill include Early Salad, Red Cushion, Pretty Patio, and Tiny Tim.

 Exotic, hot, spicy, and colorful– You can grow chilies on your kitchen windowsill.
 But only if it is sunny and warm.
 Also, the pot you use should be at least 8-10 inches deep.

 A Tip: Provide as much sun as possible and keep your eyes on pests.

-Growing carrot on a windowsill is possible and you can expect a decent homegrown harvest in small pots or window boxes.
-Carrot plants need regular watering, otherwise, the roots (carrots) will dry out and crack.
+Growing carrots on a windowsill is an amazing way to enjoy a homegrown harvest in small pots or window boxes.
+This vegetable needs regular watering; otherwise, the roots (carrots) will dry out and crack.